xrazis/haris.razis.com/content/posts/cappadocia.md

 attr="Galatás tower sits on top of the hill, higher than anything else." width=100% align=center link="/blog/cappadocia/IMG_4335.webp" target="_blank" >}}

-The following day we woke up early to visit Hagia Sophia so to avoid large crowds.
+The following day we visited Hagia Sophia as early as possible so to avoid large crowds.
 Sadly, Erdoğan annulled Hagia Sophia's status as a museum and reverted it into a mosque.
 Visitors are only allowed on the top floor, which is a short 15-minute tour.
 The visit was poor compared to what had been described to us by people who visited before the annulation.

-Despite that, Hagia Sophia is an architectural masterpiece, and we could not leave without visiting. //TODO add info
+Despite that, Hagia Sophia is an architectural masterpiece, and we could not leave without visiting.
+Initially a church, it was converted to a mosque after the fall of Constantinople in 1453.
+It is considered the epitome of Byzantine architecture and has influenced the history of architecture.
+When transitioned to a mosque,

+{{< figure src="/blog/cappadocia/IMG_4356.webp"
+attr="It's construction started in 346AD." width=100%
+align=center link="/blog/cappadocia/IMG_4356.webp" target="_blank" >}}

 {{< figure src="/blog/cappadocia/PXL_20241024_055932734.webp"
 attr="The highest point of the dome of Hagia Sophia stands at 55.6 meters!" width=100%